RallyApps/EnhancedVelocityChart/README.md

 ## License

-EnchancedVelocityChart is released under the MIT license.
-See the file [LICENSE](https://raw.github.com/RallyApps/EnchancedVelocityChart/master/LICENSE) for the full text.
+EnhancedVelocityChart is released under the MIT license.
+See the file [LICENSE](https://raw.github.com/RallyApps/EnhancedVelocityChart/master/LICENSE) for the full text.